-The cutler generally begins at the hollow, and having fixed that extremity parallel with the vice, the curvature upwards, cuts off the piece that is too thin for his purpose, and then saws two or three parallel pieces to the lengths of some particular size, for which the thickness of the tooth at that part is the most suitable; he will then probably cut one very wedge-form block, and afterwards two or three more parallel blocks.
+The cutler generally begins at the hollow, and having fixed that extremity parallel with the vice, with the curvature upwards, he saws off that piece which is too thin for his purpose, and then two or three parallel pieces to the lengths of some particular works, for which the thickness of the tooth at that part is the most suitable; he will then saw off one very wedge-form piece, and afterwards two or three more parallel blocks.

-In setting out the length of each section, he is guided by the gradually increasing thickness of the tooth; having before him the patterns or gages of his various works, he will in all cases employ the hollow for the thickest work it will make.
-As the tooth becomes solid, the consideration upon this score gradually ceases, and then the blocks are cut off to any required measure, with only a general reference to the distribution of the heel, or the excess arising from the curved nature of the tooth, the cuts being in general directed, as nearly as may be, to the imaginary center of curvature\.
+In setting out the length of every section, he is guided by the gradually increasing thickness of the tooth; having before him the patterns or gages of his various works, he will in all cases employ the hollow for the thickest work it will make.
+As the tooth approaches the solid form, the consideration upon this score gradually ceases, and then the blocks are cut off to any required measure, with only a general reference to the distribution of the heel, or the excess arising from the curved nature of the tooth, the cuts being in general directed, as nearly as may be, to the imaginary center of curvature\.
 The greater waste occurs in cutting up very long pieces, owing to the difference between the straight line and the curve of the tooth, on which account the blocks are rarely cut more than five or six inches long, unless for some specific object.

-In subdividing those blocks which are entirely solid, no great difficulty is experienced: in those which are nearly solid, as in fig. 50, the first step is to cut a central slice just thick enough to avoid the hollow, unless the pieces a, b, are required of some
+In subdividing those blocks which are entirely solid, no great difficulty is experienced: in those which are nearly solid, as in fig. 50, the first step is to cut a central slice just thick enough to avoid the hollow, unless the pieces a, b, are required to have

-\ A very convenient method of marking out the tooth into equal lengths, is by the employment of a strip of thin sheet copper, as wide as the length of the pieces; it is bent on the imner side of the tooth half round the same, and a line is scored on each side; when several pairs of marks are thus made, they show angular spaces betwirt them, and the saw is sent exactly midway through the angles.
+\ A very convenient method of marking out the tooth into equal lengths, is by the employment of a parallel strip of thin sheet copper, as wide as the length of the pieces; it is bent on the inner side of the tooth half round the same, and a line is scored on each side; when several pairs of marks are thus made, they show angular spaces betwixt them, and the saw is sent exactly midway through the angles.
 The blocks then truly represent so many key-stones of an arch.

-particular size; c, d, would serve for leaves for miniatures or veneering, and the remainder would be cut up of any required sizes, as sketched beyond c, d.
-For square pieces of similar size, the block is cut into parallel slabs; for bevelled pieces, as the taper handles of knives and razors, &c., the slabs are cut out wedge-form, the thick end of one against the thin end of the next, as at e, f: these slabs are afterwards divided with parallel or inclined cuts, either with the frame saw, (fig. 49,) or the circular saw, as will be explained in a future chapter.
+some particular size; c, d, would serve for leaves for miniatures or veneering, and the remainder would be cut up of any required sizes, as sketched beyond c, d.
+For square pieces of similar size, the block is cut into parallel slabs; for bevelled pieces, as the taper handles of knives and razors, the slabs are cut out wedgeform, the thick end of one against the thin end of the next, as at e, f: these slabs are afterwards divided with parallel or inclined cuts, either with the frame saw, fig. 49, or the circular saw, as will be explained in the second volume.

 In flat works, such as razor and knife handles, the broad surfaces, if cut radially, would show the edges of the rings or layers of the ivory; but cut parallel with the curve, or as the tangent, the grain is much less observable, and the ivory appears finer.
-In the keys for piano-fortes this is particularly attended to, the finest broad keys are always cut upon the flat side of the oval, as at f, those upon the long diameter are cut into the narrow pieces called tails, (used between the black keys,) and the intermediate parts, are cut obliquely as at g, this causes much waste.
+In the keys for piano-fortes this is particularly attended to, the finest broad keys are always cut upon the flat side of the oval, as at f, those upon the long diameterare cut into the narrow pieces called tails, (used between the black keys,) and the intermediate parts, are cut obliquely as at g, this causes much waste.